 Configure Device - Set Device Configuration (Import MPxN)

 The Supplier is required to make the MPxN available on the Smart Meter’s User Interface.
-To do so, the Supplier composes a ‘Set Device Configuration (Import MPxN)’ Service Request (SRV 6.20.1) and sends it to the DCC.
+To do so for SMETS2+ Meters, the Supplier composes a ‘Set Device Configuration (Import MPxN)’ Service Request (SRV 6.20.1) and sends it to the DCC.
+This Service Request is not available for SMETS1 Meters.

 This process is described in more detail in Section 7.2.1.6.11 of the BAD.